 - Offsetting CO2 emissions: Even big names like Zalando now offer an optional additional fee per order to offset the CO2 emissions generated.
 It is currently 25 cents there.
 However, you should explain to your customers exactly how the amount is calculated and what it is used for.

-- Shipping costs: Charge shipping costs that correspond to the actual resources used.
+- Shipping costs: Charge shipping costs that correspond to the actual resources required.
 A minimum order value (caution: legal requirements) or free shipping costs only from a higher order total are further mechanisms to ensure that your customers make their purchases from you as collectively as possible.

 - Packaging material: Pay attention to green raw materials and supply chains, not just for the products themselves.
 A giant cardboard box with a huge amount of plastic filling material for a manageable product?
-The big stores can annoy their customers with this.
-Please don't do the same.
+The big shops can annoy their customers with this.
+Please don’t do the same.

 - Sensible handling of returns: Even politicians are now trying to prevent returns from being wasted.
-Find a sensible use for returns, sell them as B-goods in the store or donate them to a good cause.
+Find a sensible use for returns, sell them as B-goods in the shop or donate them to a good cause.
 Clarify in advance what is legally possible.

 No greenwashing please

-Your green store is particularly credible if you are also mindful behind the scenes.
+Your green shop is particularly credible if you are also mindful behind the scenes.
 Just like we do at Raidboxes.
 In addition to compensating for our GreenHosting, we are gradually implementing a corporate philosophy that focuses on sustainability in all areas.
 This includes the following points, among others:

 - Environmentally conscious products and materials for our office, sustainable food for our employees.